What to Do When Your Marriage Feels Purposeless

 4. Serve Together

 Start small.
 Volunteer together at church.
 Host a small group.
 Mentor a younger couple.
 Serve at a food bank on the same Saturday.
+Shared service creates shared purpose — and shared purpose builds deeper intimacy than any date night.

 5. Dream Together Again

-- If we could do anything together — no limits — what would it be?
+- If we could do anything together, no limits, what would it be?

 - What are we best at as a team?